Under the guidance of the BioTrade Initiative, the Eudafano Women’s

 currently including the international giant, The Body Shop.

-The Ondangwa women produce up to 12 tons of Marula oil annually,
+The Ondangwa women produce up to 12 tonnes of Marula oil annually,

 generating a revenue of $158,000 in 2020—which is a 14% increase from

 the previous year.
-Not only is this a sustainable business, it is
+Not only is this a sustainable business, but also is

 entirely made up of and led by indigenous and local women.

 The growth of their business has been increasing each year; its

 success being attributed to their reliance on their employees’